-Sand supplier McCallum Brothers Limited[®] (MBL) is seeking to renew their consents (ARC28165, ARC228172, ARC28173 & ARC28174) to extract coastal sand from the inshore zone between the Auckland / Northland regional boundary and the Poutawa stream.
-MBL have been dredging sand in the Mangawhai-Pakiri embayment for more than 75 years, currently extracting up to 76,000 m3 of sand each year.
-Cawthron Institute has been contracted to provide a technical assessment of the potential effects on marine mammals arising from continuing extraction activities.
+Sand supplier McCallum Brothers Limited[®] (MBL) is applying for new resource consents to extract coastal sand from a zone between the Auckland / Northland regional boundary and the Poutawa stream, between 15 m and 25 m water depths.
+MBL have been dredging sand in the Mangawhai-Pakiri embayment for more than 75 years, currently extracting up to 76,000 m3 of sand each year from between the 5 and 10m bathymetric contour.
+Cawthron Institute has been contracted to provide a technical assessment of the potential effects on marine mammals arising from continuing the existing extraction activities within a new consent area.

 MBL operations within the Mangawhai-Pakiri embayment involve return trips of dredge vessels to and from the Ports of Auckland daily with no local on-shore components.
-Dredge vessels currently undertake approximately 18-hr return trips.
-Dredging on the embayment takes an average of 5.3 hr, most of which (67%) occurs overnight (i.e. 7pm to 6am).
+Dredge vessels currently undertake approximately 16 to 18-hour return trips.
+Dredging on the embayment takes an average of 3-4 hr, most of which (greater than 90%) occurs overnight (i.e. 7pm to 6am).
 Dredging activities are avoided or minimised over the weekends as much as possible.

 A large proportion of New Zealand's marine mammals live or migrate along the north-eastern coastline of the North Island.
-Both the Hauraki Gulf and Bay of Islands are known tourist destinations to view local and migrating species in these areas.
+Both the Hauraki Gulf and Bay of Islands are known tourist destinations to view local and migrating species.
 The species most likely to be affected by the proposal are common and bottlenose dolphins, orca and Bryde's whales.
 Other species of interest include NZ fur seals, southern right and humpback whales, pilot whales, and sperm whales due to potential vulnerabilities or conservation status.
-Based on the limited data available, the Mangawhai / Bream Bay coastal waters are not considered ecologically significant habitats for any of these species.
+Based on the limited data available, the Mangawhai / Bream Bay coastal waters are not considered ecologically significant habitats for nearly all of these species.
 The exception is the small population of critically endangered Bryde's whales that utilise Hauraki Gulf waters as important resting and feeding habitats throughout the year.
 The general region also supports populations of nationally endangered or threatened bottlenose dolphins, orca and southern right whales that need to be considered.

-Based on the effects highlighted in this report, the overall risk of any significant adverse effects arising from the proposed consent renewals is assessed as less than minor to negligible.
-To ensure that the most appropriate measures are in place and to further reduce any identified risks, several suggested best management practices and formalising of existing operational mitigation actions are recommended.
-The report also addresses the collision risks of dredge vessel transiting through Hauraki Gulf water and suggests further reducing any accidental interactions with Bryde's whales by formally implementing the Ports of Auckland's Hauraki Gulf voluntary transit protocol for commercial shipping.
+Based on the effects highlighted in this report, the overall risk of any significant adverse effects arising from the proposed consent activities is assessed as less than minor to negligible.
+To ensure that the most appropriate measures are in place and to reduce any identified risks, several suggested best management practices and formalising of existing operational mitigation actions are recommended as part of the development of a Marine Mammal Management Plan (MMMP).
+The report also addresses the collision risks of dredge vessel transiting through Hauraki Gulf water and suggests continuing to reduce any accidental interactions with Bryde's whales by continuing to implement the Ports of Auckland's Hauraki Gulf voluntary transit protocol for commercial shipping.